-Keep the spirit of Santa alive this Christmas for everyone in your family.
-Because even us big kids at heart like thinking of Santa Claus coming to visit us each year.
+Bring the spirit of Santa alive for kids on Christmas.
+Make everyone in your family believe because even us big kids at heart like thinking of Santa Claus coming to visit us each year.

 1. Get the Elf on the Shelf

 Get everyone into the Christmas spirit with the Elf on the Shelf.
 Start by reading the book that comes with the elf and explains its purpose.

 Really make the fun come alive when your elf shows off his humorous side.
 Check out easy Elf on the Shelf ideas for places and situations to put your elf in, such as taking a ride in Barbie's car, having a sick day or drawing pictures on your family photos.

 2. Ring the Sleigh Bells

 Imagine your children's eyes widening when they hear the sound of sleigh bells the night before Christmas.
-Bring the spirit of Santa alive when you wake them up to tell them you hear Santa on the roof and have someone shake bells to simulate sleigh bells and let out a resounding, "Ho ho ho!"
+Bring the spirit of Santa alive when you wake them up to tell them you hear the big guy on the roof.
+Have someone shake bells to simulate sleigh bells and let out a resounding, "Ho ho ho!"

 Another option, if you're having a hard time getting your kids to go to sleep Christmas Eve, is to tell them you hear sleigh bells.
 Cue the sleigh bells and tell the kids they need to go to sleep before Santa comes down the chimney.

 3. Buy Him His Own Wrapping Paper

 How ironic it is that Santa has the same wrapping paper as your family.
 This can bring on lots of questions about Santa that you'll have to deal with sooner than you're ready.
 Buy a few rolls of wrapping paper that's just for Santa gifts or make your own.

 Be sure to tuck it away so it's not seen before or after Christmas.
 Remember, Santa's wrapping is done at the North Pole, not in your living room, so don't get busted.